Abhisheksingh0303/CodeKaro/README.md

 # Features

-Real-time Editing
+Real-time Editing:-
 Write and see your code results instantly in the same window, making the learning and development process efficient and interactive.

-Support for Multiple Languages
+Support for Multiple Languages:-
 CodeKaro supports HTML, CSS, and JavaScript, enabling you to work on all aspects of web development seamlessly.

-Code Autocompletion
+Code Autocompletion:-
 Enjoy code autocompletion for HTML tags, CSS properties, and JavaScript functions, making coding faster and reducing syntax errors.

-Responsive Design Preview
+Responsive Design Preview:-
 Visualize how your code renders on different screen sizes with a built-in responsive design preview.

-Syntax Highlighting
+Syntax Highlighting:-
 Clear and distinct syntax highlighting for HTML, CSS, and JavaScript helps you identify code elements quickly.

-Error Notifications
+Error Notifications:-
 Receive real-time error notifications, helping you identify and correct mistakes as you code.

-Save and Share
+Save and Share:-
-Save your code snippets.
+Save your code snippets directly to your desktop.

 # Contributing
 CodeKaro is an open-source project, and contributions are welcome!
 If you have suggestions for new features, improvements, or bug fixes, please open an issue on our GitHub repository.